BigDataRepublic/hyperion/README.md

 1. The `admin` private key
 1. The `admin` private key passphrase

-Before being able to kick-off the provisioning scripts, the following is assumed:
+Before being able to kick-off the provisioning scripts, it is assumed you have done everything mentioned in Preprocessing.md.

-- the user `admin` is added to the `wheel` group and has an SSH key added to its `authorized_keys` file
-- `admin    ALL=(ALL)	NOPASSWD: ALL` is added to the `/etc/sudoers` file to make sure Ansible does not prompt for a password